juliekhov/JS-Exercise-Closures-Callbacks-ArrayMethods/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+A: Closure is dependent on a Lexical Environment as a way to structure data as well as establishing the connections between structures (e.g. nesting, identifiers).
+The nested structures within some amount of code will have closure when the intended execution can properly occur; when the correct nesting of structures is working under the right scopes (the correct lexical environment) the code will have closure.

 2. Study the following code, then answer the questions below.

 ```js